rebelot/heirline.nvim/cookbook.md

 replacing the variable `...` with a series of components that will evaluate to decreasing lengths.

-The `priority` will determine the order at which multiple flexible components are expanded or contracted:
+The `priority` will determine the order at which multiple flexible components will be expanded or contracted:

 - higher priority: last to contract, first to expand